ApoorvaKamat/one-stop-portal-app/README.md

 ### Tasks
 ## Task 1: Check daily tasks
 Go to http://localhost:3000 or [website](https://one-stop-portal-app.vercel.app/).
-On the left you can see the tasks.\
+You can see all your tasks on the landing page once you login with correct credentials.\
-You can even click on them to visit the JIRA link to the project.
+You can even drag them once you have done the changes and it will automatically sync with JIRA.

 ![Screenshot](public/screenshots/tasks.png)

 ## Task 2: Check the discussions for a particular topic you are stuck on
 Go to http://localhost:3000/portal/projectHelp or [website](https://one-stop-portal-app.vercel.app/portal/projectHelp).
-You can search for your query.\
+You can search for your query and also filter on them using search and filters.\
 Please go through the discussions that other users have already posted about the topic.
 ![Screenshot](public/screenshots/readdiscussions.png)